urstrulyajay/image_to_text/ReadMe.md

 ## Data
 - https://huggingface.co/datasets/openfoodfacts/product-database
+- Download the csv file and place it in datafolder and run the Notebook in notebook folder to get train, validation and test datasets

 ## 🍽️ Dataset Description
 - Open Food Facts is a database of food products with ingredients, allergens, nutrition facts